-Something we come across a lot with is the time planning for migration from your old website to your sparkly new one.
+Something we come across a lot is the time planning for migration from your old website to your new one.

-When commissioning a new website being built, it is very important that you think about the pages from your old website and redirecting URLs that won’t appear.
+When commissioning a new website being built, it’s important to think about the pages from your old website and redirecting URLs that won’t appear.
 Redirecting is very important if you want to keep and improve on your current organic position.
-To avoid a drop in your organic listings and traffic we will take you through the process in this simple guide.
+We’ve composed a guide to help you avoid a drop in your organic listings and traffic.

 SOME ADVICE BEFORE YOU START

 Devise a plan on how this is going to be done and work out how much time is required to complete the process.
 People generally underestimate the level of work required so think how long it is going to take and triple it.